Order by phone:

 • Upload speed: 104Mb

-The fastest Virgin Media package can deliver 1.1 gigabits per second download speed.
-Few people truly need this, but if you want to make short work of huge downloads while streaming multiple 4K videos at the same time, this will let you do that.
+What’s this broadband speed good for?
+Few people truly need Gig1, but if you want to make short work of huge downloads while streaming multiple 4K videos at the same time, this will let you do that.

 You can read more about this in our guide to upload speeds.